nasr7322/LeetCode-LeaderBoard/README.md

 2. **Deploy Changes:**
    - After making the changes, redeploy both the backend and frontend to Vercel or your preferred hosting service.

-By following these steps, you can host the backend and frontend servers separately on Vercel and update the necessary URLs for self-hosting.

 ### License